It was through dance that I first learned how to connect with an audience.

 My career helped me build my professional presence in business and healthcare.

-I am a business executive with ~15 years of experience in management consulting and operating roles across healthcare, consumer, and technology.
-Prior to becoming an entrepreneur, I was Head of Global B2B and B2B2C Marketing at Color Genomics, where I presented on the importance of genetic information at numerous conferences and webinars.
-As VP of Growth for Weddington Way, I led the vertical integration and retail growth strategies that led to the company's acquisition by Gap Inc. As a management consultant at Bain & Company, I led teams advising Fortune 500 companies and private equity firms, and helped launch Bain's first India office.
-I currently serve on the advisory board for Stanford's Health Communication Initiative and Phoebe, an early stage women's mental health start-up.
+I am a business executive with ~15 years of experience in management consulting and operating roles across healthcare, consumer, and technology start-ups.
+Prior to becoming a professional speaker, I led B2B2C marketing at a genomics company and led a consumer technology start-up through its vertical integration to its acquisition by a strategic.
+As a management consultant at Bain & Company, I led teams advising Fortune 500 companies and private equity firms, and helped launch Bain's first India office.
+I currently serve on the advisory board for Stanford's Health Communication Initiative and early stage, mission-driven start-ups.

-I hold a Bachelor of Science degree in Electrical Engineering and Computer Science and a Minor in Economics from the Massachusetts Institute of Technology and an MBA from Harvard Business School.
+I hold a B.S. in Electrical Engineering and Computer Science and a Minor in Economics from the Massachusetts Institute of Technology (MIT) and an MBA from Harvard Business School.

 My children are the inspiration for the legacy I want to leave.